Button to Homepage Theory Air Seasoning Kiln Drying Dehumidifier Drying High Temperature Drying Drying Defects

 • Better quality wood may be produced.
 Some people believe better quality timber is produced when using dehumidifiers to dry wood as the wood is dried more slowly (i.e. less stresses are generated).

 • A “low-technology” approach is feasible (in contrast to expense of “Heat and Vent” type equipment).
-A simple, cheap kiln can be constructed using a cheap dehumidifier using:-

 • It is possible to mix species and thicknesses of timber since using a dehumidifier to dry wood is slow and reduced stresses are produced in the material.

-• Less pollution is produced, since vapour from the kiln is condensed (however the condensed liquid must be disposed of carefully).
+• Less pollution is produced, since vapour from the kiln is condensed (however, the condensed liquid must be disposed of carefully).

 • Less supervision of the equipment is required.